MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 ![Ideas](/images/articles/2026/making-the-most-of-honours-project/logo.png)

-This idea was born out of a personal pain point I experienced during one of my internships, and I saw an opportunity to build something that could benefit other developers facing similar challenges.
+This idea was born out of a personal pain point.

 During one of my internships, I was tasked with verifying that when one of our services experienced failure or significant network latency, the overall system would still meet speed and availability requirements.